dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

 ```

-If multiple Dgraph Alpha nodes are part of the cluster, you must pass the `--encryption_key_file` flag or the `--vault` superflag with appropriate superflag options to each of the Dgraph Alpha nodes.
+If multiple Dgraph Alpha nodes are part of the cluster, you must pass the `--encryption key-file` flag or the `--vault` superflag with appropriate superflag options to each of the Dgraph Alpha nodes.

 After an Alpha node has encryption enabled, you must provide the encryption key to start the Alpha server.
-If the Alpha server restarts, the `--encryption_key_file` or the `--vault` superflag's options must be set along with the key to restart successfully.
+If the Alpha server restarts, the `--encryption key-file` or the `--vault` superflag's options must be set along with the key to restart successfully.

 ## Turn off Encryption